Troy, New York: The 1800s: Canals, shipping, early industrialization

 Scientific and technical proficiency was supported by the presence of Rensselaer Polytechnic Institute (RPI), one of the highest-ranked engineering schools in the country.
-RPI was originally sponsored by Stephen Van Rensselaer, one of the most prominent members of that family.
-RPI was founded in 1824, and eventually absorbed the campus of the short-lived, liberal arts-based Troy University, which closed in 1862 during the Civil War.
-Rensselaer founded RPI for the "application of science to the common purposes of life", and it is the oldest technological university in the English-speaking world.
+RPI originally was sponsored by Stephen Van Rensselaer, one of the most prominent members of that family of Dutch colonial origins.
+RPI was founded in 1824, and eventually absorbed the campus of the short-lived liberal arts-based Troy University, which closed in 1862 during the Civil War.
+Rensselaer founded RPI for the "application of science to the common purposes of life," and it is the oldest technological university in the English-speaking world.
 The institute is known for its success in the transfer of technology from the laboratory to the marketplace.

+Financial success and flaming destruction

-Through much of the 19th and into the early 20th century, Troy was one of the most prosperous cities in the United States.
-Prior to its rise as an industrial center, Troy was the transshipment point for meat and vegetables from Vermont, which were sent by the Hudson River to New York City.
-The trade was vastly increased after the construction of the Erie Canal, with its eastern terminus directly across the Hudson from Troy at Cohoes in 1825.
-Another artery constructed was the Champlain canal.
+Through much of the 19th and into the early 20th centuries, Troy was one of the most prosperous cities in the United States.
+Prior to its rise as an industrial center, it was the transshipment point for meat and vegetables from Vermont and New York, which were sent by the Hudson River to New York City.
+The trade was vastly increased after the construction of the Erie Canal, with its eastern terminus directly across the Hudson River from Troy at Cohoes in 1825.
+Another artery constructed was the Champlain Canal.
 In 1916, Troy Federal Lock opened as one of the first modern locks along the present-day canal system.

-Troy has been nearly destroyed by fire three times.
-The Great Troy Fire of 1862 burnt down the W. & L. E. Gurley, Co. factory, which was later that year replaced by the new W. & L. E. Gurley Building, now a National Historic Landmark: Gurley & Sons remains a worldwide leader in precision instrumentation.
+Troy has nearly been destroyed by fire three times.
+What was known as the Great Troy Fire of 1862 burned down the W. & L. E. Gurley Company factory, which later that year was replaced by the new W. & L. E. Gurley Building, now a National Historic Landmark: Gurley & Sons remains a worldwide leader in precision instrumentation to this day.